-One study explicitly considered equity impacts through a comparison of two density bonus (increased building allowance) LVC projects in São Paulo, Brazil, and Toronto, Canada, both of which focused on trading development rights for community benefits (Friendly 2017).
-The main differences between the two programs were that Toronto's program (under Section 37) did not have a specific equity objective, required that benefits (cash or in-kind) be distributed close to development locations, and had a negotiated decision-making process with city planning staff in consultation with the councilor and developer to determine what would be exchanged for the density bonus.
-Meanwhile, the São Paulo program, Outorga Onerosa de Direito de Construir (OODC), had a specific equity objective, allowed for revenues gained to be distributed throughout the city, and required that developer fees be deposited into a special fund overseen by public-sector staff and civil society representatives.
-To assess distributional and equity impacts, Friendly (2017) reviewed spatial data on where funds were collected and spent, distinguishing between those with many LVC agreements and those with few, and then overlaid socioeconomic data, such as mean household income and unemployment rate, to these neighborhoods.
-One finding was that São Paulo showed less of a socio-spatial division in distribution of benefits than Toronto, with lower-income households benefiting more from the program.
-To improve equity outcomes, Friendly (2017) recommends pooling LVC benefits such that they can be distributed to needed neighborhoods or frontline communities; depoliticizing LVC processes (e.g., avoiding a negotiated process between developers and elected officials) for calculating revenue and working with developers; improving accountability and trust within government and enhancing community consultation; making reporting mechanisms transparent; and using a standardized or formula-based approach to calculate the value of community benefits.
+One study explicitly considered equity impacts through a comparison of two density bonus LVC projects in São Paulo, Brazil and Toronto, Canada, both of which focused on trading development rights for community benefits (Friendly 2017).
+The main differences between the two programs were that Toronto's program (under Section 37) did not have a specific equity objective, required that benefits (cash or in-kind) be distributed close to development locations, and had a negotiated decision-making process with City Planning staff in consultation with the Councilor and developer to determine what would be exchanged for the density bonus.
+Meanwhile, the São Paulo program Outorga Onerosa de Direito de Construir (OODC) had a specific equity objective, allowed for revenues gained to be distributed throughout the city, and developer fees were deposited into a special fund overseen by public-sector staff and civil society representatives.
+To assess distributional and equity impacts, the author reviewed spatial data on where funds were collected and spent, distinguishing between those with many LVC agreements and those with few, and then overlaid socio-economic data such as mean household income and unemployment rate to these neighborhoods.
+One finding was that São Paulo showed less of a socio-spatial division in distribution of benefits than Toronto, with lower-income households benefitting from the program.
+To improve equity outcomes, the author recommends pooling LVC benefits such that they can be distributed to needed neighborhoods or frontline communities; depoliticizing LVC processes (e.g. avoid a negotiated process between developers and elected officials) for calculating revenue and working with developers; improving accountability and trust within government and enhancing community consultation; making reporting mechanisms transparent; and using a standardized or formula-based approach to calculate the value of community benefits.

 Other studies have highlighted that the selection of an LVC tool is highly context-specific, and should depend on the technical, political, and administrative capacity of city officials, as well as local market conditions (Medda 2012; Smolka and Amborski 2000; Walters 2012).
-In the global south, national and regional conditions and regulations set the context within which cities are often constrained (Siba and Sow 2017; African Centre for Cities 2015).
+In the global south, national and regional conditions and regulations set the context within which cities are often constrained (African Centre for Cities 2015; Siba and Sow 2017).
 One review of cases of different LVC projects in practice noted that enabling conditions vary by the type of LVC tool employed (Walters 2012).
-In general, it is important that practitioners clearly define the LVC policy objective and that the public be engaged in the decision-making processes.
+In general, it is important that practitioners clearly define the LVC policy objective, and that the public is engaged in the decision-making processes.

-A review of LVC tools for transportation accessibility states that both public and private stakeholders need a practical understanding of theoretical and empirical analyses related to LVC revenue gains (Medda, 2012).
-Additionally, Medda notes the importance of setting appropriate objectives from the outset (specific to accessibility in the case of transportation); having a supportive planning and fiscal framework for LVC to function once in place; having a recursive process of stakeholder engagement for the selection of the appropriate LVC mechanism; having multi-stakeholder engagement throughout the LVC process (e.g., involving local authorities, developers, businesses, and individuals); and having appropriate monitoring of short and long-term effects of the LVC mechanism.
+A review of LVC tools for transportation accessibility states that both public and private stakeholders need a practical understanding of theoretical and empirical analyses related to LVC revenue gains.
+Additionally, it notes the importance of setting appropriate objectives from the outset (specific to accessibility in the case of transportation); having a supportive planning and fiscal framework for LVC to function once in place; having a recursive process of stakeholder engagement for the selection of the appropriate LVC mechanism; having multi-stakeholder engagement throughout the LVC process (e.g., involving local authorities, developers, businesses, and individuals); and having appropriate monitoring of short and long-term effects of the LVC mechanism (Medda 2012).